Tours Christmas Market Guide 2025 (Travel Tips & Events)

 How to visit the Christmas Market at Tours

-The Christmas Markets themselves are free to visit.
+The Christmas Markets will be open from Friday the 24th November to Tuesday the 26th of December.
+They are themselves free to visit.
 With this being said, be sure to bring cash as not every vendor accepts card payments (and those that do often have a minimum spend).

 Like most Christmas Markets in France, you’ll have to pay a deposit in order to get a cup for any hot drinks that you consume.
 Unlike in the German Christmas Markets, Christmas Market cups are plastic cups as opposed to ceramic mugs.
 You need only return your cup to recuperate your deposit at the end of your visit.
 Alternatively, you can keep your cup as a fun Christmas Market souvenir.